UX Research Lab

 01

-Inferred Identity: You are no longer just what you declare in your bio.
-You are what the algorithm infers from your scroll speed and micro-interactions.
+Inferred Identity: The algorithm infers characteristics from scroll speed and micro-interactions.

 02